-The Regulation on Leniency provides for the possibility of a reduction of the fine for 'second-in' and subsequent leniency applicants.
-Also, the Competition Authority (the Authority) may consider the parties' active cooperation after the immunity application as a mitigating factor, as per the provisions of Regulation on Fines.
+The Regulation on Leniency provides for the possibility of a reduction of the fine for second-in and subsequent leniency applicants.
+Also, the Competition Authority (the Authority) may consider the parties' active cooperation after the immunity application as a mitigating factor as per the provisions of the Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuse of Dominance (the Regulation on Fines).